 4. The incident or violent act resulted in severe harm to the plaintiff.

-Victims of assault and battery by security guards or acts of violence in nighttime establishments due to a lack of proper security are entitled to compensation under California personal injury laws for all harms suffered.
+A nightclub assault lawyers can receive compensation for victims of assault and battery suffered at a nightclub.
+Victims of assault and battery by security guards or acts of violence in nightclub and other establishments due to a lack of proper security are entitled to compensation under California personal injury laws for all harms suffered.
 A Detailed list of damages compensable in a personal injury lawsuit is provided below.

 • All physical harm suffered including cost of medical care, future medical expenses, doctors visits, prescription drug medication and future medical and rehabilitation care.